negarndn/Jobonja/README.md

 # Jobonja Backend
-Jobonja is a job portal website built using Django Rest Framework, JWT, and PostgreSQL as its primary database.
-This repository contains the backend code for the Jobonja website.
+This is a job portal website developed using Django Rest Framework, JWT, and PostgreSQL.
+It allows users to create profiles and search for job listings, while they can also post job listings and search for job seekers.
 ## Prerequisites
 Before running the project, you need to have the following software installed on your system: